PonteIneptique/specifications/Optional-Extensions.md

 ```
 ## Documents Endpoint: Optional Methods

-In addition to retrieving the text of resources via the `GET` method, implementations may also support creation and modification of textual units through the methods POST, PUT, and DELETE.
+In addition to retrieving the text of resources via the `GET` method, implementations may also support creation and modification of textual resources through the methods POST, PUT, and DELETE.

 This documentation assumes that you have read the core specification for the Documents endpoint.

+In the specification below, the terms "segment" or "structural segment" refer to divisions of a textual resource based on its citation structure.
+For these purposes a "segment" may be at any organizational level that is included in the document's citation scheme.
+So if a document is divided into three structural levels for the purposes of citation (such as "book", "paragraph", and "line"), then the reference 3.5.24 would refer to segment 3 at the top level, segment 5 at the second level, and segment 24 at the bottom level of the resource's citation structure.
+Most of these extended methods for the Documents endpoint work by creating, modifying, or deleting complete "segments" of this kind.

 ### Default Scheme